 Why Corfu Butterfly Conservation?

 As the rationale for the Corfu Butterfly Atlas became increasingly apparent so did its purpose and with that a mechanism by which that purpose would be executed.
 Consequently, Corfu Butterfly Conservation (CBC) has come into being, its mission is to conserve the butterflies of Corfu along with their habitats on the island, so they can be enjoyed by everyone, forever.

-To date we have five core aims:
+To date we have seven core aims: